signl4/docs/integrations/make/make.md

 - An account at [Make](https://www.make.com/en?utm_source=seliom&utm_medium=partner&utm_campaign=seliom-partner-program)

 ## How to Integrate

+In our example we use a super simple weather alert.

 First, you need to create a new scenario in Make.
 In our example we just need two modules, Weather and SIGNL4.